 Nite Guard Solar’s red light flash is not a nuisance to neighbors, pets, nor livestock.
 The flash is emitted through a weatherproof, soundless unit that appears to be a security system to any casual (or not so casual) observer —a secondary benefit that most users greatly appreciate.

 Horse owners across the country are discovering the benefits of Nite Guard’s amazing product.
 One example is Dr. David Ranson, the racing manager at Equivest Racing in Charleston, WV.
 Ranson said this about Nite Guard Solar:

 “Occasionally in the plethora of new farm/stable products that come along there is one that truly is revolutionary and useful.
 In my geographical area, my farm has been haunted by coyotes which would endanger my mares and foals during their nighttime turnout schedules.
 Since I have placed Nite Guard in my pastures and paddocks, I have not seen nor heard these predators which could harm my valuable livestock.
 I can now rest well at night knowing that my pastures are safe.
 Many thanks from Equivest Racing for the product Nite Guard.”

+This article was originally written by Jim Meyer.
 Jim Meyer is the owner and founder of Nite Guard, LLC, a company that manufactures Nite Guard Solar® and Nite Guard Repellent Tape.
-He has written many articles concerning animal predation and how to control it.
+He has written many articles concerning predatory animals and how to repel them.
 His company is recognized as one of the top consulting firms on animal predation in the country.